mikecroucher/Git_Academic_Benefits/Readme.md

 ## Always having a working version of your project

 Ever noticed how your collaborator turns up unnanounced just as you are in the middle of hacking on your code.
-They want you to show them your simulation running but right now its broken!
+They want you to show them your simulation running but right now it's broken!
 You frantically try some of the other files in your folder but none of them seem to be the version that was working last week when you sent the report that moved your collaborator to come to see you.

 If you were using version control you could easily stash your current work, revert to the last good commit and show off your work.